bitranox/wrapt_timeout_decorator/README.rst

         time.sleep(0.2)

-the total time on linux with use_signals = False will be around 0.1 seconds, but on windows this will take about 0.6 seconds.
+the total time to timeout on linux with use_signals = False will be around 0.1 seconds, but on windows this will take about 0.6 seconds.
 0.5 seconds to set up the new process, and giving the function test() 0.1 seconds to run !

 If You need that a decorated function should time out exactly after the given timeout, You can pass the parameter dec_hard_timeout=True. in this case the function will time out exactly after the given time, no matter how long it took to spawn the process itself.
+In that case, if You set up the time out too short, the process might never run and will always timeout.

 Requirements
 ------------